Installing Solid Wood Flooring on a Concrete Slab

 In regions where rainfall is moderate to heavy, use a fine-tooth trowel to apply cold, cut-back asphalt mastic over the entire slab (figure about 100 square feet per gallon).
 Allow this to dry for an hour.
 Where rainfall is light, you can leave out the mastic coating.

 Roll out 6-mil polyethylene sheeting over the entire slab, extending it about 4 inches up the perimeter walls and overlapping the edges 6 inches.
-Walk all over it to flatten it to the floor and squeeze out any large air bubbles (slice with a utility knife if necessary to release trapped air).
+Walk all over it to flatten it to the floor and squeeze out any large air bubbles (if necessary, slice the air bubbles with a utility knife to release trapped air).

 The best way to fasten down the panels is to use a powder-actuated fastener tool, which can be rented from an equipment rental firm.
 This is a gunlike tool that uses .22-Short, firearm-like cartridges to fire a naillike fastener.
 Be sure the tool rental company trains and tests you for safe usage, and follow all safety precautions, including wearing ear protection and safety glasses.
 Other fasteners you can use include pneumatic concrete nails, concrete screws, and similar concrete fasteners.
 (Do not use any type of naillike fastener if your slab contains radiant-floor-heating tubing.
 In this event, you will need to glue down the panels.)